-The principal and athletic director publish student activity fees on registration day.
-Fees for field trips are published by the classroom teacher when the event is scheduled.
+The principal and athletic director publish student activity fees at the beginning of the school year and/or at the beginning of the athletic season.
+Fees for field trips are noted on the permission slip sent home by the classroom teacher when the event is scheduled.
 Parents know at least a week in advance that a class is scheduled for an outside event and that signed field trip notices and additional money are required before the student will accompany the class on the trip.
 Students who need financial assistance to accompany a class on a field trip should speak to the Principal or teacher and arrangements will be made for that student to accompany the class.